 Wi-Fi makes it easy to access information and do business online—whether you’re around the house, around town, or anywhere around the world.
-But just because it’s easy doesn’t mean it’s a great idea.
-The fact that data is broadcast to anybody in range means that your information could be at risk, and that’s especially risky when you use Wi-Fi for online banking.
+But just because it’s easy doesn’t mean it’s wise.
+The fact that Wi-Fi broadcasts data to anybody in range means that your information could be at risk.
+That’s especially risky if you use Wi-Fi for online banking.

-You don’t even need access financial accounts to expose yourself to risk.
-Simply connecting to a wireless network to find the nearest bakery can cause problems, although the risk might be small.
-When your device connects to the internet, any number of applications running in the background might take the opportunity to go online (to check for updates or new messages, for example).
+Simply connecting to a wireless network to find the nearest bakery can cause problems, although the risk may be small.
+When your device connects to the internet, numerous applications running in the background might take the opportunity to go online (to check for updates or new messages, for example).

 What’s the risk of letting those applications run wild?
 Some of the information they send might not be encrypted.
 It might not be sensitive personal information, but it could be useful information for thieves.
-Potential leaks include your email address, usernames that you’re fond of, and the name of your bank.
-With those details, thieves can piece together enough information to do some kind of damage (whether that’s getting into your bank accounts or stealing your identity) or mount a social engineering attack.
+Potential leaks include your email address, locations you frequent, usernames that you’re fond of, and more.
+With those details, thieves can piece together enough information to do some kind of damage (whether that’s getting into your bank accounts or stealing your identity).
+Alternatively, they can leverage that information to mount a social engineering attack.

-How does this happen?
-When you use Wi-Fi, your device broadcasts everything you send and over the airwaves.
-Any computer within range can “listen” to that communication, although ideally, the information is encrypted so that only authorized devices understand it.
+When you use Wi-Fi, your device broadcasts everything you send over the airwaves.
+Any computer within range can “listen” to that communication, although ideally, the transmission is encrypted so that only authorized devices understand it.

 Tips for Safe Banking

-Stay up-to-date: Keep your operating system updated, whether you use a mobile device, laptop, or desktop.
-Using outdated software is like leaving your door unlocked—hackers know how to get it, and it’s easy to fix most vulnerabilities with an update.
-If you don’t enable automatic updates, pay attention to notifications (especially if they reference important security patches).
+- Stay up-to-date: Keep your operating system updated, whether you use a mobile device, laptop, or desktop.
+Using outdated software is like leaving your door unlocked—hackers know how to get in, and it’s easy to fix most vulnerabilities with an update.
+If you choose not to enable automatic updates, pay attention to notifications (especially if they reference critical security patches).

-Use cellular networks: If you have a data plan, use your cellular network instead of Wi-Fi for banking.
+- Use cellular networks: If you have a data plan, use your mobile network instead of Wi-Fi for banking.
 It’s still possible for thieves to get into those networks, but it’s not nearly as easy as hacking Wi-Fi.
-If you can also tether other devices or set up a mobile hotspot, do that—at least while you conduct banking business.
+If you can tether other devices or set up a mobile hotspot, do that—at least while you conduct banking business.

-Use any security available: If your bank does not already require it, set up extra security that helps prevent unauthorized logins.
+- Use any security available: If your bank does not already require it, set up extra security to reduce the chances of unauthorized logins.
 For example, two-factor authentication makes it much harder for hackers to log in to your account.
 You can arrange things so that your bank requires you to enter a unique code (sent to you by text message or generated by an app) every time you log in.
-That code will only work once, so thieves will have a harder time taking over your account if they get your username and password (or even one of those codes).
+That code only works once, so thieves have a hard time taking over your account if they get your username and password (or even one of those expired codes).

-Trust your browser: Your web browser wants to help you stay safe.
-When visiting secure sites, make sure that “https:” appears in the address bar, and look for the padlock icon.
-If you get any warnings (such as untrusted certificates or similar)—especially unexpected warnings while using Wi-Fi away from home—wait until you’re on a secure network access bank accounts.
+- Trust your browser: Your web browser wants to help you stay safe.
+When visiting secure sites, make sure that “https:” appears in the address bar and look for the padlock icon.
+If you get any warnings (such as untrusted certificates or similar)—especially unexpected warnings while using Wi-Fi away from home—wait until you’re on a secure network to access bank accounts.

-Monitor your account: Whether or not your bank on public Wi-Fi, it’s wise to review your accounts regularly.
-Doing so helps you spot errors and signs of fraud — plus you’ll probably pay fewer overdraft fees.
+- Monitor your account: Whether or not your bank on public Wi-Fi, it’s critical to review your accounts regularly.
+Doing so helps you spot errors and signs of fraud.
+Plus, you’ll probably pay fewer overdraft fees.
 A quick scan through transactions is a good start, but you can also balance your account monthly for a more thorough review.
-Federal law protects you from errors and fraud in your account, but you need to act fast to get those benefits.
+Federal law protects you from errors andfraud in your account, but you need to act fast to get those benefits.